 Read more about the Creative Writing Track requirements.

 Additional Writing Opportunities

-In addition to its undergraduate program, Middlebury College also sponsors two summer programs—the Bread Loaf Writers’ Conferences and the Bread Loaf School of English—in which a number of English and American literatures majors and creative writers take part.
+In addition to its undergraduate program, Middlebury College also sponsors two summer programs—the Bread Loaf Writers’ Conferences and the Bread Loaf School of English—in which a number of English majors and creative writers take part.
 The College awards scholarships to these programs.

 At Middlebury College student writers have the opportunity to contribute to and publish a number of student (but of professional-quality) publications, including The Campus (a weekly newspaper), Frontiers and Section 8 (literary biannuals), Artemis (a women’s journal), Otter Creek Journal (environmental writing), Mondegreen (a contemporary music journal), and Sweatervest (an arts journal).
 Some students intern at the New England Review, a national arts and humanities quarterly published at Middlebury College, or for the Bread Loaf Writers’ Conference.

 Many of our students go on to pursue professional careers in journalism or publishing or continue to develop their talents in graduate school in the fields of writing and literature.
 Our growing list of alumni publications, awards, and accolades is one in which we take great pride.
 Recent alums of the Middlebury creative writing program include the following: